 Smoking Method for Three Briskets in a Six Rack Bradley

 - The following step is important in order to get even heat in the Bradley and maintain water for this long smoke.
-Prior to preheating the smoker I cover the back half of the V shaped deflector loosely with heavy duty foil which forces more heat to the front and middle.
-The water pan is replaced with a large foil turkey pan that just fits in the bottom (bend the back lip down a little).
+Prior to preheating the smoker, I cover the back half of the V shaped deflector loosely with heavy duty foil, which forces more heat to the front and middle.
+The water pan is replaced with a large foil turkey pan that just fits in the bottom.
 Fill pan with boiling water just before putting the briskets in.
 I have not used an Original Bradley Smoker but I suspect that three briskets will fit into it easily and smoke just fine.
-I can easily place a fourth brisket in my six rack digital.
-You may want to take some measurements before you try to smoke three briskets in your smoker.
-Note; you will need at least one inch clearance between the brisket and the rack above it.
-Also remember if you have to bend the brisket to fit on the rack that will increase the height.
+You will need at least one inch clearance between the brisket and the rack above it.

-- I fully load the generator with apple, hickory and some mesquite.
-In the morning, I reload the generator with 3 to 4 hours worth of bisquettes and open the door to see if anything crazy is happening, submerge any used pucks that are stacked in the water pan and refill with boiling water as necessary.
+- Load the generator with apple, hickory and some mesquite.
+In the morning, I reload the generator with 3 to 4 hours worth of bisquettes and open the door to see if anything crazy is happening.
+Submerge any used pucks that are stacked in the water pan and refill with boiling water as necessary.
 At this time I also baste or spritz.
 The oven temperature still hasn’t arrived at 225°F.I use a Maverick dual probe temperature monitor and mount the chamber probe on the lowest rack toward the front and side.
-When the bottom brisket hits 168°F internal temperature, I monitor the smoker temperature and try to keep it about 225°F which is 250°F to 260°F on my oven setting.
+When the bottom brisket hits 168°F internal temperature, I monitor the smoker temperature and try to keep it about 225°F, which is 250°F to 260°F on my oven setting.

 - I want a slow rise to 190°F or 195°F internal temp.
-At 185°F, I will test the bottom brisket for fork tender on the end of the flat and continue to test every five degrees.
+At 185°F, I will test the bottom brisket for fork tender and continue to test every five degrees.
 The 195°F internal is as hot as I have ever gotten to.When the bottom brisket is done, I foil wrap it and place it in a cooler lined with newspaper and towels.

-- Next I move each brisket down one level and repeat the process until all are finished.
+- Next, I move each brisket down one level and repeat the process until all are finished.
 The last brisket usually comes out at about 18 to 20 hours, but let the brisket tell you if it wants to stay longer; 22 hours is not uncommon.
 I stack each one on top of the other in the cooler for two to four hours.
 Take them out of the cooler, pour a little apple juice over each brisket and wrap in two or three layers of heavy duty foil.
-When they have cooled (those that you haven’t already eaten), freeze for reheating later.
-I was used to brisket being smoked 8 to 12 hours max and thought that this long smoking time would dry the meat but the high water content and progressive downward drippings make the difference.
+When cool, freeze for reheating later.
+I was used to smoking brisket 8 to 12 hours max, and thought that this long smoking time would dry the meat but it didn’t happen.
 This is moist, fork tender, fall apart brisket.